-Please note that all teaching and learning activities - such as lectures, seminars, assignments and assessment tasks - are carried out in English.
+Please note that all teaching and learning activities - such as lectures, seminars, assignments, and assessment tasks - are carried out in English when the language of instruction is English.

 Forms of examination

 Assessment for the course will be continuous and is carried throughout the different course activities.
 Each assessment task is weighted in relation to its importance in the overall assessment of the course.
 The student's results from the different assessment tasks are added up to a total course score that will then translate into the final grade for the course.